Quest1mc/fare-calculator/read me.md

 Base Fare + (Cost per minute * time in ride) + (Cost per mile * ride distance) + Booking Fee = Your Fare

+// surge pricing - YAAY IT WORKS !!!
+// this is 2 x the normal fair during busy periods
+// to do *********************
+// add input fields for all possible variables that user has to add
+// and subsittute those variables in your function
+// add type of ride minimum costs. i.e. suv black van
+// add surge  and refine the algorithm - GO BACK TO THE USER STORY !
+// eventually use google matrix api to calculate distances https://developers.google.com/maps/documentation/distance-matrix/intro